godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 -----

 A node is the most fundamental building block for creating a game in Godot.
+Every individual object and each object property that you want to add to your game will be added as a node.
 There are many types of nodes.
 Some show images, others play sound, other nodes display 3D models, etc. There are dozens of them.

 Each node has the following attributes: